Holocaust (Return of Cultural Objects) (Amendment) Act 2019

 The Holocaust (Return of Cultural Objects) (Amendment) Act 2019 (c.
 20), introduced by Theresa Villiers under the Ten Minute Rule, stopped the Holocaust (Return of Cultural Objects) Act 2009 from lapsing.

 A legislative consent motion was agreed by the Scottish Parliament as introduced by Fiona Hyslop on 8 May 2018 to fulfill the requirement of the Sewel convention.

 Background

-This Act repeals the 'sunset clause' (in section 4(7)) of the Holocaust (Return of Cultural Objects) Act 2009 which would have meant the act would have expired after 10 years.
+The act repealed the 'sunset clause' (in section 4(7)) of the Holocaust (Return of Cultural Objects) Act 2009 which would have meant the act would have expired after 10 years.
 This means the Spoliation Advisory Panel – a non-departmental public advisory body on claims for restitution of cultural property looted during the Nazi era – continues to function.